For Families

 • NHS funding: If a loved one is discharged from the hospital sooner than planned, they may be eligible for NHS intermediate care.
 This can provide up to six weeks of free care to help with recovery at home.

-• Self-funding: If your loved one is not eligible for council or NHS support, they will be responsible for the cost of the care
+• Self-funding: If your loved one is not eligible for council or NHS support, they will be responsible for the cost of the care.

-For a free, no-obligation discussion about your options, please call us today on 0333 920 3648.
+For a free, no-obligation discussion about your options, speak to one of our care advisors.

 Following a hospital stay, the NHS may provide up to six weeks of free intermediate care to help people recover at home.
 This is often referred to as 'NHS continuing healthcare' or 'NHS-funded nursing care'.
 It's important to speak with the hospital discharge team to understand what support may be available.
 If your loved one is not eligible, or needs care beyond this period, we can provide a solution.